buildpacks/spec/buildpack.md

 Before a given re-build:
 - If a launch layer is marked `cache = false` and `build = false` in the previous image metadata, the lifecycle:
   - MUST restore Layer Content Metadata to `<layers>/<layer>.toml`, excluding the `[types]` table.
-  - MUST restore any layer-associated standardized Bill of Materials to `<layers>/<layer>.sbom.<ext>`.
+  - MUST restore any layer-associated Software Bill of Materials to `<layers>/<layer>.sbom.<ext>`.
   - MUST NOT restore the corresponding `<layers>/<layer>/` directory from any previous build.

 After a given re-build:
 - If a buildpack adds `launch = true` under `[types]` in `<layers>/<layer>.toml` and leaves no `<layers>/<layer>/` directory, the lifecycle:
   - MUST reuse the corresponding layer from the previous build in the OCI image and
   - MUST replace the Layer Content Metadata in the OCI image with the version present after the re-build.
-  - MUST replace the standardized Bill of Materials in the OCI image with the version present after the re-build.
+  - MUST replace the Software Bill of Materials in the OCI image with the version present after the re-build.
 - If a buildpack adds `launch = true` under `[types]` in `<layers>/<layer>.toml` and leaves a `<layers>/<layer>/` directory, the lifecycle:
   - MUST replace the corresponding layer in the OCI image with the directory contents present after the re-build and
   - MUST replace the Layer Content Metadata in the OCI image with the version present after the re-build.
-  - MUST replace the standardized Bill of Materials in the OCI image with the version present after the re-build.
+  - MUST replace the Software Bill of Materials in the OCI image with the version present after the re-build.
 - If a buildpack does not add `launch = true` under `[types]` in `<layers>/<layer>.toml` or deletes `<layers>/<layer>.toml`, then the lifecycle MUST NOT include any corresponding layer in the OCI image.

 #### Build Layers